Phillip E. Cochran MS, DVM

 I’VE TREATED THEM ALL

 In my years as a veterinarian I have seen and done many things that are unique or unusual; all interesting enough that a person that loves animals would enjoy reading about.
 Veterinary practice is a people business in which the owners/pet parents are collectively bound together by a common tie, the need of medical care for their animal.
-That is where the veterinarian comes in, to provide a service, and in this book I deal with not only the pet, but even the joy and grief these people experience.
+That is where the veterinarian comes in to provide a service.
+In this book I deal with not only the pet, but also the joy and grief these owners/pet parents experience.
 I also get into the relationships with the veterinarians and staff I have worked with and that have worked for me.
 I tackle touchy subjects like euthanasia, novel virus defense, ethics, the human-animal bond, and humane issues in my stories.

 Like many other veterinarians, we each have a repertoire of stories to tell.
 These are my stories.